minhquangvo1109/UniversalVariable/README.md

 ## Product

-The Product universal variable describes a single product information. `Product` is usually displayed in a number of pages, or even sections with in a page.
+The Product universal variable describes a single product information. `Product` is usually displayed in a number of pages, or even sections within a page.
 The Product Universal Variable provides a single specification to desribe a product information.

 When the variable is used with `product` key, it represents a single product page.
 It can also composite with other universal variables:
 * [`product` variable](#product) itself may also have an array of products as linked products
 * [`search` variable](#search) may have an array of products as search results
 * [`recommendation` variable](#recommendation) may have an array of products as recommended items for purchase

 `LineItem` universal variable also uses product object to describe a product added to basket or a purchased product.
 See [LineItem](#lineitem) section for further detailed description.

 The product displayed on the page can be represented in the following specification: